Pete McCormack

 Pete McCormack (born January 27, 1965) is a Canadian author, filmmaker, screenwriter and musician.
-He is best known for directing the Academy Award short-listed documentary Facing Ali and the Leacock Award-nominated novel Understanding Ken.
+He directed the Academy Award short-listed documentary Facing Ali and the Leacock Award-nominated novel Understanding Ken.
 He is the creator of the HBO Canada documentary television series Sports on Fire.

 Film

 In 2003, McCormack directed and wrote his first feature film, the award-winning See Grace Fly, starring Paul McGillion and Gina Chiarelli.
 Chiarelli won multiple awards and was nominated for a Genie Award for her role as Grace McKinley, a woman suffering from schizophrenia.

 In 2006, McCormack wrote and co-directed (with Jesse James Miller) the award-winning documentary Uganda Rising, about the plight of the people of Northern Uganda.
 The film was narrated by Academy Award-winner Kevin Spacey.
 For UNICEF in 2007, McCormack wrote and co-directed (with Tim Hardy) the 25-minute Pierce Brosnan-narrated short film Hope in the Time of AIDS about the HIV and AIDS in sub-Saharan Africa, and the potential of antiretroviral drugs.

 In 2009, McCormack directed the documentary Facing Ali.
-The film was short-listed in the 2010 Academy Awards’ category for best full-length documentary.
+The film was short-listed in the 2010 Academy Awards' category for best full-length documentary.
 In October 2009, the film won the Audience Choice award for Best Documentary at the Vancouver International Film Festival.

 In 2011, McCormack directed I Am Bruce Lee, a biographical documentary of Bruce Lee.
 Its debut on Spike TV was the highest rated documentary in the station's history, reaching 1.4 million viewers.
 Spike's previous record-holder was McCormack's 2009 documentary, Facing Ali.

 In 2015, McCormack created, directed and executive produced the HBO Canada documentary television series Sports On Fire.
 In 2016, his film Spirit Unforgettable, a profile of the rock band Spirit of the West on their final concert tour, premiered at the Hot Docs Canadian International Documentary Festival.